Adult Learning Service - privacy notice

 - statutory agencies such as the Police, National Fraud Authority in line with our legal obligations and/or in completion of our public tasks.

-- ESFA, Ofsted, DfE, DWP to fulfil our contractual duties linked to delivery of education and training
+- ESFA, Ofsted, DfE, DWP and other government departments from whom we receive funding to fulfil our contractual duties linked to delivery of education and training

 - external organisations in relation to examination and accreditation process ie examination Awarding Bodies, JCQ and Ofqual